Kłodzko County

 Kłodzko County (powiat kłodzki) is a unit of territorial administration and local government (powiat) in Lower Silesian Voivodeship, south-western Poland.
 It came into being on 1 January 1999 as a result of the Polish local government reforms passed in 1998.

 The county covers an area of 1643 km2; its territory almost exactly corresponds to the former Bohemian, later Prussian, County of Kladsko.
 It is located in a panhandle called Kłodzko Panhandle.
 The county's administrative seat is the town of Kłodzko; the other towns are: Duszniki-Zdrój, Nowa Ruda, Polanica-Zdrój, Bystrzyca Kłodzka, Kudowa-Zdrój, Lądek-Zdrój, Międzylesie, Radków, Stronie Śląskie and Szczytna.
 (The suffix Zdrój appearing in several of these names means "spa".)

 As of 2019 the total population of the county was 158,600.

 Neighbouring counties

-Kłodzko County is bordered by Wałbrzych County to the north-west, Dzierżoniów County to the north and Ząbkowice Śląskie County to the north-east.
+Kłodzko County is bordered by Wałbrzych County to the north-west, Dzierżoniów County to the north and Ząbkowice County to the north-east.
 It also borders the Czech Republic to the east, south and west.